nsadawi/data-science-exercise/README.md

+# Please check the Jupyter notebook first as it has explanation of what I have done and why I have done it

+## Python version: 3.6

+## Packges: Tensorflow, Pandas and NumPy

 # USIO Energy Data Science Exercise
 You will use historic energy usage data from a number of households to forecast their future usage.